Aberdeen City Council: Composition

+Following the 2022 election and a subsequent by-elections and changes of allegiance up to June 2025, the composition of the council was:

+The next election is due in 2027.

+Premises

+Council meetings are held at Aberdeen Town House on Broad Street, which was built in 1874 and substantially extended in 1975, including a new council chamber.
+The council's main offices are now in the neighbouring Marischal College.
+The council moved into the renovated former college building in 2011.

 Council structure

 Before May 2007, councillors represented 43 single-member wards election on a first-past-the-post basis.

 On 3 May 2007, the single transferable vote system was used for the first time and multi-member wards were introduced, each ward electing three or four councillors.
 The Local Government Boundary Commission for Scotland completed its final recommendations for new wards for all the council areas of Scotland.

 Aberdeen is divided into 13 multi-member wards, electing a total of 45 councillors.
 This system was introduced as a result of the Local Governance (Scotland) Act 2004, and is designed to produce a form of proportional representation.

 Current multi-member ward system

 As of 4 May 2017, the current wards and representative numbers are: